maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

 ## Class structure

-Based on the presentted we need the following classes with atleast the following methods, stack_cas_cassecurity is the very same it is in 4.3:
+Based on the presented we need the following classes with at least the following methods, stack_cas_cassecurity is the very same it is in 4.3:

 ```